How To Optimise Your Google Search Campaigns - Absolute Beginners Guide

 While you are on keyword level, you want to check what terms triggered your ads, which will vary from the keywords you put when setting the campaign up, depending on the match types you chose and negative keywords.
 If you see terms you don't want to advertise for, tick the box next to each term and add it as negative.

-If you have too many keywords, you can add a filter and analyse keywords per groups, example look at keywords with over 20 clicks and no conversions.
+If you have too many keywords, you can add a filter and analyse keywords per groups, for example look at keywords with over 20 clicks and no conversions.

 When optimising Google search campaigns, Negative keywords are crucial to saving resources, especially if you use broad or modified broad match type.
 There are excellent resources and negative keyword lists online, like this one here.
 You can choose what terms are irrelevant to your campaigns and add them to your negative keywords list.